Two of our long-term volunteers, Bex and Bethan, tell us about their camp story. They first met whilst volunteering at camp, and now they’re married!

 At our last Family Camp, parents were adamant they weren’t going down the zip line, but we managed to get two mums on it!
 For the families at camp, their kids have gone through so much, I think it’s a place for them to accept that maybe they can face their fears too.
 Their kids face their fears every day, so it’s a big thing to be able to show their kids that actually everybody can do it.
 There’s so many things campers achieve that we probably don’t see all of it.

 Bethan: Sometimes it’s the youngest campers that come up with the best stuff.
 Years ago, there was one camper who was packed and ready to go home on the first night of camp.
 He sat on his bed with his shoes on and suitcase packed until he fell asleep at 3am.
-We didn’t force him to stay at all, but throughout the week we hyped the activities so he always had something to think about.
-At the final cabin chat, he wanted to ask what everyone wanted to do when they’re older and he wanted to answer last.
-After wanting to run away on the first night, by the last night he wanted to become a volunteer when he was older!
+We didn’t force him to stay at all, but throughout the week we hyped up the activities so he always had something to think about.
+At the final cabin chat, campers have a chance to ask their own question for everyone to answer.
+He had a question in mind and wanted to hear everyone’s answer before he shared his own.
+His question was: what does everyone want to do when they’re older?
+Bearing in mind that this child wanted to run away on the first night, we weren’t sure what he was going to say.
+After a week at camp, he’d been transformed, saying he wanted to be a volunteer at camp when he grew up!

 Outside of family and our bridesmaids, it was predominantly volunteers at our wedding, although we describe them as lifelong friends now.
 A huge chunk of the friends we have now were made at an Over The Wall camp.